quacksouls/bitburner/doc/guide/faction.md

    Hacknet nodes then the Level of all 3 nodes should add up to at least 100.
    One node can be at Level 50, another node can be at Level 30, and the third node can be at Level 21.
 A similar comment applies to the RAM and Cores.
+1. _Shadows of Anarchy._ The only way to receive an invitation is to successfully infiltrate a company.
+You do not need to join this faction to progress in the game.
 1. _Tian Di Hui._ You must be located in any one of these cities: Chongqing, New Tokyo, or Ishima.
 You must have at least $1m and at least 50 Hack.
 The faction has various Augmentations that boost your reputation gain within a